psu13/mutable-hakyll/posts/brainless.md

 your ticket and pay ahead of time" at the start of every event night.
 Recently they upgraded the machines in that garage and got rid of that guy in the lobby, but they still have to employ people to _help people exit_ the garage so that it does not take all night on on busy event days.
+The QR code scanner on their exit robots is also a lot more clear than the one at the Carnegie lot.
+But I doubt this really helps if people are in big trouble (like they forgot to pre-pay).

 So the second mistake the Carnegie Museums have made is making this system completely unattended, because they wanted to stop paying the bored students to sit in the booth.